conan-io/conan-io.github.io/_posts/2025-11-24-GameDev-Raylib-Android.markdown

 }
 ```

 Using this code, the game should be fully functional on Android devices.
-Next, we need to set up Conan to manage our raylib dependency.
+Next, we need to set up Conan to manage our Raylib dependency.

 ---

 ## Configuring Conan for Android

-As we did in the previous post, we will use Conan to handle the raylib dependency.
+As we did in the previous post, we will use Conan to handle the Raylib dependency.
 However, since we are targeting Android, we will consider this example as a cross-compilation scenario.
 Now we need to set up a Conan profile for Android and adjust our build process accordingly.

 ### Prepare a Conan File with Raylib as a Dependency

-Create a `conanfile.txt` in the `cpp` folder with the raylib dependency.
+Create a `conanfile.txt` in the `cpp` folder with the Raylib dependency.
 It did not change from the previous example:

 ```ini
 [requires]